artsy/artsy.github.io/_posts/2018-05-08-is-graphql-the-future.markdown

 * [There is no free-form map data structure](https://github.com/facebook/graphql/issues/101).
 There are only objects with fixed fields, scalars, and lists.
 * It is difficult to design abstractions over types.
-* The object tree you get in return from a query is neither normalized nor is it an object graph (multiple copies of the same object may be returned).
+* The object tree you get in return from a query request is neither normalized nor is it an object graph (multiple copies of the same object may be returned).
 * Commonly used protocol patterns, like [the connection pattern](https://facebook.github.io/relay/docs/graphql-connections.html), require explicit modeling within your schema.
-* The limitations of GraphQLs type system make certain modeling techniques difficult to directly model, such as [singletons within unions](https://stackoverflow.com/questions/47933512/representing-enum-object-variant-type-in-graphql).
+* The limitations of GraphQL's type system make certain modeling techniques difficult to directly model, such as [singletons within unions](https://stackoverflow.com/questions/47933512/representing-enum-object-variant-type-in-graphql).
 * Recursive data types can’t be queried to undefined depth in their nested form.
 Think of your comment board with nested replies.

 The upshot of this is that there likely needs to be some process of conversion from your native data model on your server to your GraphQL API, and then again from your client’s API consumption code to its internal data model.
 [Relay](https://facebook.github.io/relay/) and [Apollo](https://www.apollographql.com/client) serve this purpose.
 Their utility wasn’t immediately clear to me when I naively imagined GraphQL to literally be a system for reproducing a slice of server-side object graph.
 (Hmm, where might I have gotten that impression from?)